richardlam4391/Introduction_to_Data_Science/What is Data Science/README.md

 # Details of Machine Learning with Python

-This course tells you how to understand why data science is important.
+This course tells you why data science is important.

 ## Key Skills